seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 ![](Figures/simplegrad.pdf){width=33%}
 : Camembert velocity true and initial model with sources (red dots), receivers (green dots) locations and the FWI gradient for 21 source locations, where each shot is recorded by 101 receivers located on the right-hand side of the model.
 The initial model used to compute the predicted data and gradient is a constant velocity model with the background velocity of the true model.
 This result can be reproduced by running the script **`adjoint_modeling.ipynb`**.

-{++This gradient can then be used for a simple gradient descent as illustrated at the end of the notebook.
-After each update a new gradient is computed for the new velocity model until sufficient decrease of the objective or chosen number of iteration is reached.
-More advanced algorithm will be described in the third part of this tutorial serie.++}
+{++This gradient can then be used for a simple gradient descent optimization loop, as illustrated at the end of the notebook.
+After each update, a new gradient is computed for the new velocity model until sufficient decrease of the objective or chosen number of iteration is reached.
+A detailled treatment of optimimzatim and more advanced algorithms will be described in the third and final part of this tutorial series.++}

 ## Conclusions